matteodamico/converToCsv/README.md

 # converToCsv
 A simple Python Application to convert a specific Excel's sheet to CSV file.
+It uses '|' (Pipe char) as field delimiter.
+You can change it in the code.

 ### PLEASE SEE THE BRANCH